 Best choice for: accessibility and durability

 Mountain Warehouse Tor 65L

 There are 6 pockets and the main compartment can be divided into two areas so you can keep things separate.
 The straps are also very adjustable so you can get a comfortable fit on your back.

 Best choice for: the budget conscious

-Lightweight, breathable backpack with an anti-gravity suspension system that takes the weight off your shoulders.
-The air mesh ensures that your back never comes into contact with the frame of the bag itself, which ensures air can flow through and you can feel a breeze on your back as you walk, similar systems are deployed for the shoulder and hip straps.
-Pack more but feel less weight!
+The air mesh ensures that your back never comes into contact with the frame of the bag itself, which ensures air can flow through and you can feel a breeze on your back as you walk.
+Similar systems are deployed for the shoulder and hip straps, so you can pack more but feel less weight!

 Best choice for: suitcase lovers